-MELINDA: I also have the Dark Horse omnibus, but this is tempting!
+MJ: I also have the Dark Horse omnibus, but this is tempting!

 SEAN: When We Shout for Love (Bokura ga Ai wo Sakebu Toki) is a 3-volume shoujo manga series from Betsufure, and is about a boy and girl who find themselves growing closer because of their mutual love of AKB48… (cough) pardon me, KBF47.

 ASH: That sounds like it could be fun!